bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 ## STDERR (Standard Error)

-The error text on the terminal screen is printed via the **STDERR** of the the command.
+The error text on the terminal screen is printed via the **STDERR** of the command.
 For example:
 ```
 ls --hello
 ```